Skip to main content

 A B-complex does smell distinct.
 The odor is often described as medicinal or yeasty, and it comes from the natural sulfur-containing compounds and brewer's yeast cofactors.
 The smell is normal and does not affect quality.

 A B-complex takes about 1 to 4 weeks to show clear benefits in energy and mood.
-Some patients notice better focus on day one or two.
+Some patients notice better focus on day 1 or 2.
 Lab markers like homocysteine usually need 8 to 12 weeks of consistent dosing to fully normalize.

 You may still need a B-complex even if you eat a healthy diet.
 Modern food often falls short on B vitamins because of soil quality, processing, and cooking.
 Stress, alcohol, and certain medications also drive higher needs.
 Lab testing helps decide if supplementation makes sense for you.